maldoinc/wireup/docs/pages/migrate_to_wireup/fastapi_depends.md

 !!! info "Need full FastAPI integration setup?"

     This page focuses on migration strategy and mechanical rewrites.
-For full integration setup, advanced patterns, and API details, see the [FastAPI integration guide](../integrations/fastapi/index.md).
+For full integration setup, advanced usage, and API details, see the [FastAPI integration guide](../integrations/fastapi/index.md).

 ## Not Leaving the FastAPI Ecosystem